Customer Loyalty

 Emotional loyalty, by contrast, is built on identification with brand values, personal connections with staff, memorable experiences, and the sense of belonging to something meaningful.
 Customers stay because they want to, not because they've calculated a better deal.

-Why Emotional Loyalty Matters More
+Why Does Emotional Loyalty Matter More Than Transactional Loyalty?

 Research by Gallup found that customers with strong emotional connections to brands deliver a 23% premium in terms of share of wallet, profitability, and relationship growth.